UTEL-UIUC/gtfs_segments/paper/paper.md

 Packages such as `gtfs2gps` [@pereira2023exploring] and `gtfs_functions` [@Toso2023] also compute segments.
 In addition to its visualization and statistical functionalities, `gtfs-segments` is distinguished from those in the following ways:

-- Faster processing rate[^2] both with and without parallel processing, as evidenced by \autoref{tab:comparison}
+- Faster processing rate[^1] both with and without parallel processing, as evidenced by \autoref{tab:comparison}
 <!-- - Computationally efficient through lazy loading. -->
 <!-- - Filters unusual trips on the `busiest_day` such as trips with considerably fewer traversals or added as an exception to regular service. -->
 <!-- - Filters out unusual trips -->
-- Tolerant to deviations from the GTFS standard such as missing files or fields.
+- Tolerant to deviations from the GTFS standard.
 For example, because the Chicago Transit Authority does not have an agency_id in its routes.txt, `gtfs2gps` fails to read it even though this field is not needed for computations.
 - Lastly, `gtfs-segments` uses a unique algorithm to snap stops to route shapes (further detailed below).

-[^2]: The average processing rate is the average number of trips processed per second, averaged over 3 independent runs.
+[^1]: The average processing rate is the average number of trips processed per second, averaged over 3 independent runs.
 The experiments were run with an `Intel(R) Core(TM) i9-10920X` processor at 3.50GHz with 12 hyperthreaded CPU cores and 64 GB RAM, running on Windows.
 The most recent GTFS feeds (as of February 2024) for the respective agencies were used.

 \begin{table}[!h]
   \centering